bgord/knowledge/roadmap.md

 - Explore "3rd conditional".
 - Explore "mixed conditional".

-## React (7/24)
+## React (13/32)
-- Finite state machines, and their usage in UI workflows.
-- What's a Strict Mode?
-- ~~Explore `useState` hook in detail.~~
-- ~~Explore `useReducer` in detail.~~
+- How to test a component with lazy loading?
+- `useEffect` vs `useLayoutEffect`.
-- ~~How to setup a TS for React?~~
+- How to create a universal fetcher with `useEffect` hook?
-- ~~How to add types to class/function components?~~
-- ~~How to lazy load components with Suspense?~~
+- How to test a components with useEffect (data fetcher)?
-- ~~Why user-defined components must be lower-cased in React?~~
-- What is JSX pragma?
-- How to utilize a `useContext` hook to act like a Redux store?
+- How to utilize a `useContext` hook to make it act like a Redux store?
 Context workflow.
-- ~~Explore a `useEffect` hook in detail.~~
+- How to use refs in React?
+Explore `useRef` hook in detail.
-- `useEffect` vs `useLayoutEffect`.
+- How to use `memo`?
 - What's `useCallback` useful for?
 - What's `useMemo` useful for?
-- How to use refs in React?
-Explore `useRef` hook in detail.
 - What's `useImperativeHandle` for?
-- How to use `memo`?
+- How to setup ESLint for hooks?
+- Finite state machines, and their usage in UI workflows.
+- What's a Strict Mode?
+- What is JSX pragma?
 - What's a compound component pattern?
 - How to setup redux-observable?
 - Is it possible to create a higher order reducer?
+- What's the difference between controlled and uncontrolled component?
+- How to use axe to improve a11y?
+- ~~Explore a `useEffect` hook in detail.~~
 - ~~How to query for elements in r-t-l?~~
 - ~~How to fire events in r-t-l?~~
-- How to setup ESLint for hooks?
-- How to test a component with lazy loading?
-- How to create a universal fetcher with `useEffect` hook?
 - ~~How to test a components with useEffect (document title)?~~
 - ~~How to access document title etc. in r-t-l?~~
 - ~~How to access value of the input in r-t-l?~~
-- How to test a components with useEffect (data fetcher)?
 - ~~What happens when a key of the element changes?~~
-- What's the difference between controlled and uncontrolled component?
+- ~~Explore `useState` hook in detail.~~
+- ~~Explore `useReducer` in detail.~~
+- ~~How to setup a TS for React?~~
-- How to use axe to improve a11y?
+- ~~How to add types to class/function components?~~
+- ~~How to lazy load components with Suspense?~~
+- ~~Why user-defined components must be lower-cased in React?~~

 # Polish words (0/1)
 - kurtuazyjny